 We are currently in phase 1 of our plan to resume gathering, including a livestream of our Sunday morning service on Facebook.
-We are watching and ready to tweak our protocol or even close the building again if needed.
+We are watching and ready to tweak our protocol if needed.
 Whether you join us in the sanctuary or worship from home, we are united in Spirit as one body.
 As we interact with one another and observe safety protocols, our aim is love for one another and our community.

 Reserve Your Seat

 If you plan to join us in person, please complete a reservation form so we can plan well.
 Click HERE.

 Click HERE to familiarize yourself with our current safety protocols.